bipulkkuri/bipulkkuri.github.io/README.md

 Study Notes
+Data Lineage: A visual representation that traces the data transformation through its lifecycle from source to final destination
 Splitting a database into many databases based on the business domain is called Federation.
 Like DB for user,account,address,product ,Used to scale easily

 Splitting a single dataset across many servers is called Sharding.
 Used to scale out